-Know who you want to serve
+TIP: Know who you want to serve

 Imagine a restaurant that served dishes from every imaginable cuisine.
 Think they would execute equally well across the board?
 Unlikely!
 Every so often, you might encounter a talented chef who can pull it all off.
 But for the most part, successful businesses specialize.

 Why?
 Because people go in for Italian to get good pasta, Indian when they’re craving tikka masala, and Mexican if a chile relleno is what they are after.
 A restaurant is most likely to bring in regular customers when it’s clear what they are offering, and the cuisine itself showcases what the chef is best at.

 TIP: Convey your value clearly

 If someone wants to work with you, where can they find information about your services?
 And what will they discover when they get there?
 The blunt truth is that you can have a gorgeous website and active social media presence, but still not connect with potential clients.

+Yeah, we know... it’s super fun to design logos, choose brand colors, and build a website or Facebook page.
+Unfortunately, that’s where it stalls out for many brand new coaches.
 A lot of coaching sites don’t actually say very much about the coach’s background, services, and results they can deliver.

-Here’s the thing: it’s super fun to design logos, choose brand colors, and build a website or Facebook page.
-Unfortunately, that’s where it stalls out for many new coaches.

-Investing in style over substance will not attract clients.
+Investing in style over substance will not attract coaching clients.
 If you want to stand out, do the hard work of laying out your value proposition in terms that potential clients can understand and relate to.